-The journey by train from Kerambit to Johor Bahru is scheduled to take 10 hours 1 minute.
+The journey by train from Kerambit to Johor Bahru is scheduled to take just under 10 hours.
 The only other option for travel by public transport from Kerambit to Johor Bahru is to first travel to the bus station in either Kuala Lipis or Jerantut and then from either of these towns take a bus to Johor Bharu.

 There is 1 direct train service a day from Kerambit to Johor Bahru.

 - Booked online a 2nd Class A/C Seat costs 39 MYR.

 Buy Tickets from Kerambit to Johor Bahru

 Use the Search Box below to buy your train tickets from Kerambit to Johor Bahru.

 Kerambit Railway Station